ibm-cloud-docs/hpc-ibm-spectrumlsf/responsibilities.md

 ## Applications and data
 {: #applications-data}

-You are completely responsible for the applications, workloads, and data that you deploy to {{site.data.keyword.cloud_notm}}.
+You are responsible for the applications, workloads, and data that you deploy to {{site.data.keyword.cloud_notm}}.
 However, {{site.data.keyword.IBM_notm}} provides various tools to help you set up, manage, secure, integrate, and optimize your applications.

 | Resource | How {{site.data.keyword.IBM_notm}} helps | What you can do |
 |----------|-----------------------|--------|